psychemedia/storytelling-notes/fairy-lore-in-court/changelings.md

 # Fairy Changelings

-ALso relate in to Bridget Cleary tragedy
+Also relate in to Bridget Cleary tragedy